Important Information for International Applicants

 Centre sets its cost each year as a comprehensive fee.
 This fee includes tuition, all academic fees, student housing, board (meals), and most cultural and athletic events on campus.
 Please keep in mind that colleges do increase their tuition each year.

 Centre does not offer need-based financial aid to international students but does consider them in our merit scholarship competition.
 We consider every international applicant for merit-based scholarships, for which there is no additional application.
-On average, we expect international students to be able to contribute USD 28,000 annually toward their Centre education.
+On average, we expect international students to be able to contribute a minimum of USD 30,000 annually toward their Centre education.
+The total fees will vary for each student depending on scholarships that may be awarded.
 International applicants must complete the College Board Certification of Finances Statement.

 Apply for Admission